Auri-Fex/Halcova/halcova/stories/02_bleed_story_v3.md

 *Szèrnav.* The voice was barely a whisper now. *She would have hated this place.
 She always wanted to be scattered in the harbor, but I couldn't afford—I couldn't—*

 "Focus.
-The ledger."
+The letter."

 *Behind the stone.
 There's a cavity in the base, sealed with mortar.
-I hid it there the night before the meeting.
-The letter too.*
+I hid it there the night before the meeting.*

 Vèirnav knelt in the wet grass, ignoring the cold that soaked through his trousers.
 Ran his fingers along the base of the headstone.
 Found the seam where old mortar had cracked, worked his knife into the gap, pried away years of decay.